bitovi/academy/src/react-native/17-offline-support/offline-support.md

 ### Verify 2

-✏️ Create **src/services/pmo/favorite/hooks.test.ts** and update it to be:

-@sourceref ../../../exercises/react-native/17-offline-support/02-problem/src/services/pmo/favorite/hooks.test.ts
-@highlight 35, only

 ✏️ Update **src/screens/RestaurantDetails/RestaurantDetails.test.tsx** to be:

 @diff ../../../exercises/react-native/17-offline-support/01-solution/src/screens/RestaurantDetails/RestaurantDetails.test.tsx ../../../exercises/react-native/17-offline-support/02-problem/src/screens/RestaurantDetails/RestaurantDetails.test.tsx only

 ### Exercise 2

-In `RestaurantDetails`, add a button that uses the `updateFavorites` helper.
+In `RestaurantDetails`, add a button that uses the `toggleFavorite` helper:

-In `favorite/hooks.ts`, finish the `updateFavorites` implementation to:

-- Update the `my-favorite` storage item with an object that contains the `newFavorites`.
-- Update the `localFavorites` state.
-- Update the `response` state.
+- If the user is logged out: Render a button that says “Sign in to favorite this restaurant” and call the `signIn` method.
+- If the user is logged in: Render a button that says “Add to favorites” or “Remove from favorites”, depending on whether the restaurant is a favorite.
+- If a request is pending: Change the button text to “Saving…”.
+- If there’s an error: Render the error message.

 ### Solution 2